Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - Please make sure your device is plugged in before running `xcode-select --install`.
 This will take quite a while.
 - `git clone <link to repository>`
 - `cd CSE185FinalProject_GWAS`
+- Type `ls` and check that all the appropriate files are displayed.

 # Available files for testing
 in the "Testing" directory, we have included examples of properly formatted inputs